-- 8.14.1 The donor may revoke an LPA if he has the mental capacity to do so whether the LPA has been registered or not [section 15(2) Mental Capacity Act]. - 8.14.2 The donor must notify the Public Guardian of his revocation of the LPA if the LPA was registered.
-The Public Guardian will then cancel the registration of the LPA if he is satisfied that the donor has taken such steps as are necessary in law to revoke it.
-On the cancellation of the registration of the LPA, the original LPA, any certified and office copies of it must be delivered to the Public Guardian to be cancelled.
-The donor should notify the donee and anyone else whom the donor may have informed about the LPA that it has been revoked. - 8.14.3 The LPA is revoked when the donor dies. - 8.14.4 In addition to the above situations, the donee's appointment will be terminated in certain events.
-However, the termination of his appointment does not necessarily mean that the LPA is revoked. - 8.14.5 Personal welfare donee. - a.
-The donee's appointment is revoked if the: - · donee dies; - marriage between the donor and donee is dissolved or annulled unless the LPA itself specifically provides that it will not; - · donee formally refuses the appointment of being donee; or - · donee lacks mental capacity. - b.
-However, the LPA is not revoked and remains valid if there is a replacement donee appointed under it or there is one or more surviving donee(s) appointed to act jointly and severally on any matter. - c.
-The power conferred by the LPA will be revoked if the LPA appoints two or more donees to act jointly and the power to one of those donees is revoked.
+- 8.14.1 The Donor may revoke an LPA anytime when he has the mental capacity to do so whether the LPA has been registered or not [section 15(2) Mental Capacity Act]. - 8.14.2 The Donor must notify the Public Guardian of his revocation of the LPA if the LPA was registered and the Public Guardian has to cancel the registration of the LPA if he is satisfied that the Donor has taken such steps as are necessary in law to revoke it.
+The Donor must notify the Donee(s) that it has been revoked. - 8.14.3 The LPA is revoked when the Donor dies. - 8.14.4 In addition to the above situations, the Donee's appointment will be terminated in certain events.
+However, the termination of his appointment does not necessarily mean that the LPA is revoked. - 8.14.5 Personal welfare Donee. - a.
+The Donee's appointment is revoked if the: - · Donee dies; - marriage between the Donor and Donee is dissolved or annulled unless the LPA itself specifically provides that it will not; - Donee formally refuses the appointment of being Donee; or - Donee lacks mental capacity.

+- b.
+However, the LPA is not revoked and remains valid if there is a Replacement Donee appointed under it or there is one or more surviving Donee(s) appointed to act jointly and severally on any matter. - c.
+The power conferred by the LPA will be revoked if the LPA appoints two or more Donees to act jointly and the power to one of those Donees is revoked.

-8.14.6 Property & affairs donee.
+8.14.6 Property & affairs Donee.

 - a.
-If the donor becomes a bankrupt, the power conferred by the LPA is revoked so far as it relates to property & affairs matters. - b.
-The appointment of the donee for property & affairs matters is revoked if the: - donee (an individual) dies or becomes a bankrupt; - donee is a trust company whose licence has lapsed or been revoked; - donee (being a trust company) is liquidated, wound-up, dissolved or under judicial management; - marriage between the donor and donee is dissolved or annulled unless the LPA itself specifically provides that it will not; - · donee formally refuses the appointment; or - donee lacks mental capacity. - c.
-However, the power conferred by the LPA is not revoked and remains valid if there is a replacement donee appointed under the LPA or there is one or more surviving donee(s) appointed to act jointly and severally on any matter. - d.
-The power conferred by the LPA will be revoked if the LPA appoints two or more donees to act jointly and the power to one of those donees is revoked.
+If the Donor becomes a bankrupt, the power conferred by the LPA is revoked so far as it relates to property & affairs matters. - b.
+The appointment of the Donee for property & affairs matters is revoked if the: - Donee (an individual) dies or becomes a bankrupt; - Donee is a trust company whose licence has lapsed or been revoked; - Donee (being a trust company) is liquidated, wound-up, dissolved or under judicial management; - marriage between the Donor and Donee is dissolved or annulled unless the LPA itself specifically provides that it will not; - · Donee formally refuses the appointment; or - · Donee lacks mental capacity. - c.
+However, the power conferred by the LPA is not revoked and remains valid if there is a Replacement Donee appointed under the LPA or there is one or more surviving Donee(s) appointed to act jointly and severally on any matter. - d.
+The power conferred by the LPA will be revoked if the LPA appoints two or more Donees to act jointly and the power to one of those Donees is revoked.